Skip to main content

 1

-Understand the concept of genetic recombination: Genetic recombination is a process during which the genetic material is rearranged and combined to produce new combinations of genes.
-This typically occurs during meiosis in sexually reproducing organisms.
+Understand the concept of genetic recombination: Genetic recombination is a process during which genetic material is rearranged, resulting in new combinations of alleles.
+This typically occurs during meiosis, specifically in prophase I, when homologous chromosomes pair up and exchange segments.

 Video duration: